Aim of this guidance

 What you need to do

 You should check the policies and practices that you have in place.
 If you use ‘enforced subject access’ as a way of obtaining criminal record information, you should stop this practice immediately, otherwise you risk committing a criminal offence which carries an unlimited fine.
-You should consult the ICO guidance and ensure that your policies do not breach section 56 of the Data Protection Act 1998.
+You should consult the ICO guidance and ensure that your policies do not breach section 184 of the Data Protection Act 2018 (previously section 56 of the Data Protection Act 1998).
 The ICO has indicated that it intends to prosecute those who continue to make enforced subject access requests.

 What types of checks can be done